Verdi

 get while still on Earth.
 The Verdi Requiem, performed by the Connecticut Grand

-this contention, was heavenly.
-This Mass for the dead is really a hymn to
+contention, was heavenly.
+This Mass for the dead is really a hymn to the

 Verdi's Requiem is a composition for four soloists, large chorus, and orchestra.